Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 It's funny because again, Donald Trump showed up and sort of gave voice to that exact idea, and he sidelined the far right, which had been saying no exceptions and all of this stuff.

-We need to treat every individual with dignity, but I sure as heck don't want somebody coming into my kid's school and confusing them with things that I should be teaching them.
+But I sure as heck don't want somebody coming into my kids' school and confusing them with things that I should be teaching them.

-They cared a lot about their material circumstances, and they did not look to political parties or leaders to tell them what to believe or what values to have.
+They cared a lot about their material circumstances and they did not look to political parties or leaders to tell them what to believe or what values to have.

-This is the American working class, radically, radically moderate and fatally underserved by both parties.
+This is the American working class radically, radically moderate and fatally underserved by both parties.

 Can you talk a little bit about the book itself and who you spoke to, how you did the research, how you got this information, and kind of how you went about writing this book?